NVIDIA/aistore/cmd/aisinit/README.md

    settings, including site policy such as authentication, TLS, backends, and feature flags.

-Do not add a section here merely to spell out canonical defaults.
+Do not add a section here merely to spell out AIStore defaults.
 When a `ClusterConfig` section is pointer-backed, implements `defaultOmittable`, and its zero value validates to the complete intended default, leave it absent:
 `aisnode` will hydrate it.
 This keeps a single owner for the default and avoids